Notty98/d3bug.mkv/readme.md

 docker push thenotty/frontend
 ```

-Finally, in the root of the project run `./deploy.bat`.
+Finally, in the root of the project run `./deploy.bat` (after the minikube's instances is started) and then use the command ` kubectl port-forward deployment/nginx 80:80 --address 0.0.0.0` to bind the local port to the nginx deployment.

 ## Execute the application on local machine